 Bed bugs hide in cracks and crevices.
-They produce a “sweet” odor.
-This odor can be obnoxious if there are a lot of bed bugs present.
+They produce a "sweet" odor that can be obnoxious if there are a lot of bed bugs present.
 Since bed bugs bite people while they are asleep, there are often blood stains or fecal spots, also referred to as ink spots, on their bedding.
 People also often find dark stains where the bed bugs hide.
-These dark stains, or ink spots, are are the bed bugs’ droppings.
+These dark stains, or ink spots, are the bed bugs' droppings.

 Infestations can be brought in with luggage, backpacks, or gym bags.
 People also bring bed bugs home in items that they buy at thrift shops and yard sales.
 There have even been cases of bed bugs in the seats of a movie theater.
 People can even bring bed bugs home in their clothing.

 Bed bug infestations are very difficult to control.
 I did a hospitality facility once that had 19 rooms adjacent to each other with signs and live infestations.
 Bed bug control is best left to experts who know how and where to look for these blood-sucking insects.
 The best one can do is call us and request an inspection to be done by an Orkin Certified Bed Bug Specialist.